dylanbeaudette/process-kssl-snapshot/README.md

  + M	moist	<2 mm	The moist soil passing a No. 10-mesh sieve kept in the moist state
  + HM	air-dry	whole soil	The air-dried whole soil including all coarse fragments handled with stainless-steel or non-metallic equipment to reduce the contamination with heavy metals

-* convert frags from pct by weight to pct by volume, or get fragment data from NASIS